 - One that places data security front and center while being transparent to the end users, so their productivity isn’t impacted.

-- A solution that puts you on the defensive, rather that running damage control after the fact, by preventing mistakes and security issues from happening in the first place.
+- A solution that puts you on the defensive, rather than running damage control after the fact, by preventing mistakes and security issues from happening in the first place.

-You may be wondering why you’re not already doing this?
-While this may seem like a simple solution, it’s not functionality you’ll find out of the box, you will have to seek out a third-party solution for it.
-However, by implementing measures like this you can easily adopt a truly focused proactive security posture that not only checks the compliance box, but it will also make your information and organization far more secure.
+You may be wondering why you’re not already doing this.
+While this may seem like a simple solution, it’s not functionality you’ll find out of the box.
+You will have to seek out a third-party solution for it.
+However, by implementing measures like this, you can easily adopt a truly focused proactive security posture that not only checks the compliance box, but will also make your information and organization far more secure.

 Your future self will appreciate the stepping stones you place today

-So, remember the next time you review your existing security measures or look to implement additional measures, be sure to determine if it’s just “good enough” or “truly focused” security?
+The next time you review your existing security measures or look to implement additional measures, be sure to determine if it’s just “good enough” or “truly focused” security.
 Your future self will thank you.